Can ChatGPT access Confluence? A 2026 guide

 What is Confluence?

-Confluence is that one central place where your team creates, organizes, and talks about work.
-Think of it as your official source of truth, using Pages and Spaces to hold everything from project specs and meeting notes to company policies and how-to guides.
-It’s where your company’s knowledge is supposed to be.
+Confluence is the industry-leading central place where your team creates, organizes, and talks about work.
+It serves as your official source of truth, using Pages and Spaces to hold everything from project specs and meeting notes to company policies and how-to guides.
+It is a powerful foundation for your company's knowledge.

 What is ChatGPT?

-ChatGPT is a large language model from OpenAI that’s really, really good at understanding and writing like a human.
+ChatGPT is a large language model from OpenAI that’s excellent at understanding and writing like a human.
 You can ask it to explain a tricky concept, summarize a long document, or answer pretty much any question you throw at it.
 Its conversational style has made it a go-to tool for getting information fast.

 Why connect ChatGPT and Confluence?

-When you bridge the gap between these two, you get some pretty great perks that teams are looking to leverage:
+When you bridge the gap between these two, you get some great perks that modern teams are looking to leverage:

 • Stop digging for answers.
-You can get immediate responses to your questions without having to manually search through what feels like a hundred different Confluence pages.
+You can get immediate responses to your questions without having to manually search through your extensive library of Confluence pages.

 • Give your team their time back.
-Less time spent searching for information or bugging coworkers for help means more time to focus on the work that actually matters.
+Less time spent searching for information means more time to focus on the high-impact work that matters.

 • Get summaries on demand.
 Instantly boil down long project documents, technical guides, or meeting notes into the key points you actually need.